mvolkmann/blog/src/swift.md

 For example, `typealias ToString = CustomStringConvertible`.

 The type of a closure can be assigned to a `typealias`.
-This is also useful for declaring the types of functions that are passed as arguments to other functions.
+This is useful for declaring the types of functions that are passed as arguments to other functions.
 For example, the product function above can be written as follows: